 - Rethink your lawn.
 Replace all or part of your lawn grass with flowering plants.
-This will provide food and habitat.
+Doing so will provide food and habitat.

 - Plant native flowers.
 Native flowers help feed bees and are uniquely adapted to your region.
-Try to use native flowers that the local bees love.
-Find out which plants are the best for pollinators here.
+Here’s a list of plants pollinators love.

-- Choose single flower tops such as daisies, rather than double flower tops such as double impatiens.
-Double headed flowers produce much less nectar and make it difficult for bees to access the pollen.
+- Choose single flower tops.
+Double-headed flowers produce much less nectar and make it difficult for bees to access the pollen.

-- Steer clear of hybridized plants that have been bred not to seed.
-They produce very little pollen for bees.
+- Steer clear of hybridized plants.
+These are plants that have been bred not to seed, and they produce very little pollen for bees.

 - Plan for year-round blooming.
-Plant at least three different types of blooming flowers to ensure flowers through as many seasons as possible.
-This will provide bees with a constant source of food.
+Plant at least three different types of blooming flowers to ensure flowers through as many seasons as possible to provide bees with a constant source of food.

 - Weeds can be a good thing.
-Wildflowers, many of which some might classify as weeds like clover and dandelions for instance, are not only some of the most important food sources for native North American bees, but to other native pollinators as well.
-Free yourself from the confines of the outdated idea that every house needs a well-manicured lawn.
+Wildflowers, many of which some might classify as weeds like clover and dandelions, are not only some of the most critical food sources for native North American bees but to other native pollinators as well.
 Letting your landscape flower is better for the pollinators and your back.

 2. Supply Homes & Water for Native Bees

-Native bees like to burrow and leaving a patch of the garden (or area in the lawn) uncultivated in a sunny area will encourage this behavior.
+Native bees like to burrow.
+Leaving a patch of the garden or area in the lawn uncultivated in a sunny area will encourage this behavior.

 Bees also need a place to get fresh, clean water.
-Fill a shallow container of water with pebbles or twigs for the bees to land on while drinking- such as a birdbath with some stones in it for them to crawl on.
+Fill a shallow container of water with pebbles or twigs for the bees to land on while drinking- such as a birdbath with some stones on the bottom.
 It’s important to remember to maintain the water supply to ensure that the bees know they can return to the same spot every day.